mfacecchia/nodejs-boilerplate/README.md

 - JWT Generation and Validation
 - Most common rate limiters for Login and Signup endpoints (Login and Signup endpoints currently not included in the project)
 - ...*and more to come* 👀...

+## Browser Support
+This project uses PostCSS along with the AutoPrefixer Plugin to support all the latest and stable releases of all major browsers.

+## Bug Reports
+Feel like this boilerplate needs some adjustments or have you just found out a bug or worse a vulnerability that needs to be resolved?
+Feel free to [open an issue](https://github.com/mfacecchia/nodejs-boilerplate/issues/new) and I will try to do my best to implement that new functionality  or to fix that bug as soon as possible!
+#### Notes to issue a Bug or a Vulnerability
+- Check if the issue has already been fixed
+- Check if the issue is already open from the [Issues Tracker](https://github.com/mfacecchia/nodejs-boilerplate/issues).
+It may have already been reported by somebody else
+- Provide a good test case, and write down the most descriptive and detailed explanation you can give.
+A good bug report should include:
+  - OS Version
+  - Browser Version
+  - How to reproduce the bug
+  - A video demonstration of the bug (if possible)
+  - What you'd expect the functionality to do